Block Whale Trades Spotted - Benzinga

 - Barclays has decided to maintain their Overweight rating on Block, which currently sits at a price target of $182.

+- Keybanc has decided to maintain their Overweight rating on Block, which currently sits at a price target of $180.

+- Mizuho has decided to maintain their Buy rating on Block, which currently sits at a price target of $215.

-- Morgan Stanley downgraded its action to Equal-Weight with a price target of $146
+- Wells Fargo downgraded its action to Overweight with a price target of $165

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.